bamler-lab/constriction/README.md

 assert_eq!(reconstructed, symbols);
 ```

-There's a lot more you can do with `constriction`'s Rust API. d check out the [Rust API
+There's a lot more you can do with `constriction`'s Rust API.
+Please check out the [Rust API
 Documentation](https://docs.rs/constriction).

 ## Benchmarks

-The following results show empirical bit rates and run-time performances of the two main entropy coding algorithms provided by `constriction`: *Range Coding* (RC) and *Asymmetric Numeral Systems* (ANS).
+The following table and diagrams show empirical bit rates and run-time performances of the two main entropy coders provided by `constriction`: *Range Coding* (RC) and *Asymmetric Numeral Systems* (ANS).
-We also compare to *Arithmetic Coding* (AC), using the implementation in the [arcode crate](https://github.com/cgbur/arcode-rs).
+We compare both to *Arithmetic Coding* (AC), as implemented in the [arcode crate](https://github.com/cgbur/arcode-rs).
-We ran the experiments with data that came up in [a real-world application](https://robamler.github.io/linguistic-flux-capacitor/).
+The reported results are from experiments with data that came up in [a real-world application](https://robamler.github.io/linguistic-flux-capacitor/).
-Each message that we compressed for these experiments consists of 3 million symbols, which we modeled as i.i.d. within each message.
+In each experiment, we compressed a message that consists of 3 million symbols, which we modeled as i.i.d. within each message.
 The messages span a wide range of entropy from about 0.001 to 10 bits per symbol.
 Reported run times for encoding and decoding were observed on an Intel Core i7-7500U CPU (2.70 GHz) using `constriction`s Rust API (runtimes of `constriction`'s Python bindings in any real-world scenario will almost certainly be dwarfed by any additionally necessary python operations).
 More experimental details are explained in Section 5.2 of [this paper](https://arxiv.org/abs/2201.01741), and in the [benchmarking code](https://github.com/bamler-lab/understanding-ans).